farcaster-project/RFCs/transactions.md

 The transaction can have `n` inputs and `m` outputs but MUST create 1 and only 1 P2WPKH (SegWit v0) UTXO for the given address during initialization. [we miss a ref. on the graph for this lock condition]

-The P2WPKH rational is too have a better support, this can be moved to a SegWit v1 P2TR latter when support is added in wallets.
+The P2WPKH rationale is too have a better support, this can be moved to a SegWit v1 P2TR later when support is added in wallets.

 ### Lock